Lecturer in Finance

 I am a lecturer in the Department of Accountancy & Economics in the School of Business, lecturing in Finance and Economics.
-I am the stream leader for the Economics & Finance stream of the BBS(Hons) degree.
-I am also the co-ordinator for the Research Paper undertaken by final year students on the BBS(Hons) and BA Finance & Investment courses.
+I also hold the following role:

 I am an active researcher, primarily in the area of Behavioural Finance.
 I am a member of the AIB Centre for Finance and Business Research and currently co-supervise three PhD students who are funded by the centre.